Jon Matson-Higgins – Principal, Senior Tutor & IQA

 I have worked within the training industry since 2002, training people of all ages and with very different learning needs.
 Brighton Holistics is the highest accredited complementary therapy training schools in Sussex with all courses being accredited by the International Therapy Examination Council (ITEC), Vocational Training Charitable Trust (VTCT), the Federation of Holistics Therapists (FHT), and Qualsafe.
 I’m a great believer that training should be fun and informative.
 I hold a City & Guilds Certificate in Education & Training (CET) Level 4 and am also a qualified A1 Assessor and Internal Quality of Assurance Officer I am also registered with the Institute for Learning (IFL).

-I also sit on the Management Committee for UK Reiki Federation as Vice-Chair and am also a member of UK Reiki Council
+Historically I have sat Management Committee for UK Reiki Federation as Vice-Chair and as a member of UK Reiki Council

 We are currently working on a very worthy and important Community Project based in South Africa, for further information on this project please click here and help if you can, every little helps.